Key Stage Three

 The Department comprises two full time and one part-time specialist teachers of Geography.
 Within the Department there are a wide selection of resources which include core texts and e-learning packages supported with a variety of supplementary materials; visual materials in the form of video and DVD and various maps and photographs.
 ICT forms an essential part of the course throughout Key Stage 3 and 4.

-- Mr P. Thomas Teacher of History and Geography
+- Mr J Cracknell - Teacher of Geography